-In 1972, at Gallaudet University, ABC and the National Bureau of Standards presented the technology necessary to make television accessible with closed captions.
+In 1972, at Gallaudet University, ABC and the National Bureau of Standards presented the technology necessary to make television accessible with captions.

 It was revolutionary.

-Later that year, closed captions were debuted for the first time to the public on Julia Child’s show, “The French Chef.”
+Later that year, captions were debuted for the first time to the public on Julia Child’s show, “The French Chef.”

-Like a waterfall effect, captions started to appear on television, and by the turn of the century, captions had become a legal mandate for television.
+Like a waterfall effect, captions started to appear on television, and by the turn of the century, closed captions had become a legal mandate for television.

 What Is Closed Captioning?

-Captions are a textual representation of the audio within a media file.
+Closed captions are a textual representation of the audio within a media file.
 They make video accessible to deaf and hard of hearing by providing a time-to-text track as a supplement to, or as a substitute for, the audio.

-While the text within a caption file is comprised predominantly of speech, captions also include non-speech elements like speaker IDs and sound effects that are critical to understanding the plot of the video.
+While the text within a closed caption file is comprised predominantly of speech, captions also include non-speech elements like speaker IDs and sound effects that are critical to understanding the plot of the video.

-Captions are usually noted on a video player with a CC icon.
+Closed captions are usually noted on a video player with a CC icon.

-Types of Captions
+Types of Closed Captions

-By now, you know what closed captions are.
+By now, you know what captions are.
 But how are they different from subtitles?
 And how are subtitles different from Subtitles for the Deaf and Hard of Hearing?

 There’s a big difference between closed captioning vs subtitles, even though they are often used interchangeably.

-Captions assume the viewer cannot hear.
+Closed captions assume the viewer cannot hear.
 They are often dictated with a CC icon on video players and remotes.